Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Could property prices jump again in Mauritania as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Mauritania over the next 12 months is medium, particularly in Nouakchott neighborhoods benefiting from the new Mobility 2026 transport infrastructure.
+As of early 2026, there is a medium likelihood of a localized price surge in specific Nouakchott neighborhoods over the next 12 months, particularly in districts that benefit directly from new infrastructure or improved road access.

 Please also note that we regularly publish and update real estate price forecasts for Mauritania here.